wyattscarpenter/hyperpoker/README.md

 I mainly relied on Wikipedia pages for my research here.
 There is a vast hobbyist blogosphere, some blogs of which are even still alive, filled with information on particular decks and card games, but due to my level of abstraction in this endeavor this is usually not very useful to me.
 I have also considered joining the international association of card games to read their journals.

 I am also just aware of things by running into them in my life, and will mention these when appropiate, although likely they are not important.
+Here are some common acronyms I might use on their own (I will try to remember to always _italicize_ them) with no explanation, explained here:
+* _DDG_: _Dungeons & Degenerate Gamblers_, a video game
+* _B_: _Balatro_, a video game
+* _DDGB_: _DDG_, and possibly also _B_ (I played a lot more of _DDG_ than _B_, so my memories of _B_ are often hazier)
+* TODO I think there was another one I thought I was going to reference later

 If I don't link to some source, you can pretty much just assume I'm reading it off wikipedia, and maybe corroborating it with some other sources.
 I may also give you a link to Wikipedia since this is a sketchy overview and that's step one to getting more information (before step 2, which is, idk, reading an actual book about it, maybe).